flaviomaa/SignalDesk/README.md

 ## Project goal

-With SignalDesk, I wanted to build a practical monitoring pipeline for legal, regulatory, and cybersecurity signals.
+With ComplianceMonitoringTool, I wanted to build a practical monitoring pipeline for legal, regulatory, and cybersecurity signals.

 The project focuses on:
 - collecting updates from multiple public sources